-This document describes how to work with scenarios and understand their functionality in GeoPlanner.
+This topic describes how to work with scenarios and understand their functionality in GeoPlanner.

-When a new project is created, a default scenario named Scenario A is automatically created and set as the active scenario.
+When a project is created, a default scenario named Scenario A is automatically created and set as the active scenario.
 The active scenario appears as the first item in the Contents pane.
-All features imported or sketched into scenarios are internally tracked by a project ID and a scenario ID.
+All features imported or sketched into scenarios are internally tracked with an ID for the project and scenario.

-You can create a new scenario in a project if you are the project owner or are granted access to it.
+You can create a scenario in a project if you are the project owner or are granted access to it.
 Scenarios have a title, summary, description, and tags.
 Complete the following steps to create a scenario:

 - At the top of the application, click the scenario drop-down arrow and choose Create.